bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [x] Switch to tweening the opacity (transparency uniform) instead of the radius.
 We prede
 - [x] **Vignette**
 	- [x] Add ambient pulse using a sin wave to the contrast (see ChatGPT).
-- [ ] Check on HeavyWater loop... didn't sound clean.
+- [x] Check on HeavyWater loop... didn't sound clean.
+- [x] Disintegrate temp labels from spawner
+- [x] **Life/Soul Labels**
+	- [x] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
+	- [x] Apply disintegrate effect instead of fading in/out for the delta labels.

 ---
 ## 📝 Quick To-Dos